carlohermosa/Walmart-Sales-Analysis/README.md

 # 📉 Sales Variability

-Two measures were used to evaluate sales variability:
+Two measures were used to evaluate sales variability.

 ### Standard Deviation